menu

 Living in Hingham

 Hingham is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 24,130 people and five constituent neighborhoods, Hingham is the 83rd largest community in Massachusetts.
+With a population of 24,130 people and five associated neighborhoods, Hingham is the 83rd largest community in Massachusetts.

 Hingham home prices are not only among the most expensive in Massachusetts, but Hingham real estate also consistently ranks among the most expensive in America.